rsalmond/TIL/five dollar words.md

 Effete: no longer fertile, having lost vitality, marked by weakness or decadence.

+Efflorescence: the process of developing, fullness of manifestation.

 Eschatology: theological views on death, judgement, the destiny of the soul, and the end of the world.

 Exegesis: critical explanation or interpretation of a text.